abhisekjha/Vector-Website/README.md

-# Vector - AI-Powered Workflow Automation
+# Vector - Next-Generation Trade Promotion Management

-> **Direction.
-Magnitude.
-ROI.**
+> **Trade promotions that optimize themselves.**

-Vector is an agentic commercial OS for trade that unifies TPM + TPO in a single flow — plan → execute → claims/settlement — with policy-bound autonomy, an audit-grade ledger, and observable integrations.
+Vector is the next-generation Trade Promotion Management (TPM) platform for CPG and retail manufacturers.
+It plans, optimizes, monitors, and settles trade promotions with agentic automation, policy guardrails, Evidence Packs, and an audit-grade ledger (the Vector Ledger).

 ## 🚀 Quick Start